Koh Tao Snorkeling: What It’s Like (and Best Tours)

 Extras

-The entrance fee of 100 baht (about $3.30 USD) to beautiful Koh Nang Yuan is usually extra.
+The entrance fee of 250 Thai Baht (about $7.75 USD) to beautiful Koh Nang Yuan is usually extra.

-The big boats slowly putter around Koh Tao and visit Koh Nang Yuan too, stopping to snorkel at five spots:
+Boats typically cruise around Koh Tao and visit Koh Nang Yuan too, stopping to snorkel at five spots.

 1) Shark Bay